nico0601/Sommerprojekt2021/README.md

 include "adminSpaceHeader.php";
 ?>
 ```
 in the file in order to facilitate correct token and login evaluation.
+Note that `adminSpaceHeader.php` starts the session and thus has to be the first PHP code in your file